Home

 Photo: Krista Roessingh

-Filmmaker and climber Richard Boyce often works in the canopies of big trees.
+Filmmaker, forest activist and tree climber Richard Boyce often works in the canopies of big trees.
 In 2008 he travelled to Klaskish Inlet where he witnessed a shocking display of old growth destruction (right).
-He notes: "The East Creek Rainforest is home to all five species of spawning salmon (chinook, coho, sockeye, chum, and pinks), Roosevelt elk, many nesting marbled murrelet sea birds, black bears, cougars, wolves, deer, giant red cedar and sitka spruce bottom lands, and a spectacular estuary" Island Bound Media Works.
+He notes: "The East Creek Rainforest is home to all five species of spawning salmon (chinook, coho, sockeye, chum, and pinks), Roosevelt elk, many nesting marbled murrelet sea birds, black bears, cougars, wolves, deer, giant red cedar and sitka spruce bottom lands, and a spectacular estuary."

-Beyond the Cutting Edge While kayaking in Klaskino Inlet in 2004, forest activist Ingmar Lee filmed the endangered wilderness landscape for a documentary video (left).
-For a description in German, see Naturschatz: Bedrohte Urwaelder.
+Beyond the Cutting Edge While kayaking in Klaskino Inlet in 2004, forest activist Ingmar Lee filmed the endangered wilderness landscape and Quatsino homeland for a documentary video (left).
 "It is truly heartbreaking," says Lee, "to see these enormous log trucks loaded with ancient yellow cedar from the highlands of the East Creek Valley" Momentous Primeval Moments.

 Richard Boyce, East Creek, 2008.